oviirup/jiosaavn-extension/README.md

 ![][sh_gh_stars] ![][sh_version] [![][sh_downloads]][release]

 > This extension is still in the works.
 It is not yet ready for production use.
 It is still in the early stages of development.
 Many features are missing and bugs are still being worked on.
+>
+> The Download is working right but currently the files have _no metatags_, and downloading depends on _CORS_ so you need to enable it in your browser using extensions.

-Simple and effective extension to download Songs, Albums, or Playlists from _jioSaavn.com_ with just one click.
+Simple and effective extension to download Songs, Albums, or Playlists from [jioSaavn.com](https://jioSaavn.com) with just one click.
 It also hides ads and promotions from JioSaavn Web and slightly tweaks the UI.
 Last but not least, it implements long-awaited **dark mode**.

 Give it a star if you love the extension.\
 [Follow][profile] me if you want to get updates on my repos.